-It’s the start of a new season and pumpkin start popping on everywhere.
-Every year around this time I usually purchased some of the sweetest pumpkins for Halloween decoration, pies, soup and all the like cooking.
-We used to have lots of leftover that would still run until after thanksgiving, Christmas and such.
-That’s why I usually puree Pumpkins, and freeze them in 1 cup serving size batch.
+It’s the start of a new season and pumpkin starts popping on everywhere.
+Every year around this time I usually purchased some of the sweetest pumpkins for Halloween decoration, pies, soup, and all the like cooking.
+We used to have lots of leftovers that would still run until after thanksgiving, Christmas, and such.
+That’s why I usually puree Pumpkins and freeze them in 1 cup serving size batch.

 This recipe is an inspiration of the Fall colors: red, orange and white intertwine.
-In every spoon, there’s a combination of the pumpkin’s sweetness, the mildly tender red bean and the creamy coconut.
-I love desserts that have a little bit of sweetness, not too bland but not over power either.
-That will be show in most of my dessert recipes, so depend on your preference, adjust the amount of sugar to taste.
+In every spoon, there’s a combination of the pumpkin’s sweetness, the mildly tender red bean, and the creamy coconut.
+I love desserts that have a little bit of sweetness, not too bland but not overpower either.
+That will be shown in most of my dessert recipes, so depend on your preference, adjust the amount of sugar to taste.

-I chose red bean in this recipe due to its ability of shape holding even when being really tender, plus the natural beautiful crimson color.
-You can choose any types of beans to your favorites.
+I chose red bean in this recipe due to its ability of shape-holding even when being really tender, plus the natural beautiful crimson color.
+You can choose any type of beans to your favorites.

-Coconut milk is used due to its creamy, white colorant and greasy taste without the non-healthy affect.
-Coconut milk also contain lots of good healthy fat too.
+Coconut milk is used due to its creamy, white colorant, and greasy taste without the non-healthy effect.
+Coconut milk also contains lots of good healthy fat too.
 If you want the “real” fatty, then whole milk, heavy cream could be used too.